amWRit/BodyPartRecognition/README.md

 This project implements a body part recognition system using machine learning techniques.
 It processes DICOM images, converts them to PNG format, and utilizes SVM (Support Vector Machine) and KNN (K-Nearest Neighbors) classifiers to identify various body parts from medical images.

+This project is based on my other project [TrafficSignRecognition](https://github.com/amWRit/TrafficSignRecogition).
 ## Features

 - **Model Training**: Train classification models using SVM and KNN algorithms.